MBA After Law: Benefits, Specialisations, Salary, Top Colleges

 Eligibility Criteria for MBA After Law

-The following is the criteria mentioned for pursuing an MBA programme:
+The following are the criteria mentioned for pursuing an MBA programme after law:

 Academic Requirements: A Strong Foundation